MichaelWaruiru/file-sharing/README.md

 Run the server on one device and open the generated network address on another device connected to the **same Wi-Fi/network**.

-*Note:* It runs as desktop and/or on browser.
+*Note:* It runs as desktop app, android app and on browser.

 The application supports **two connected devices at a time**: